BerkeDisbudak/House-Prediction-Performance/README.md

     matplotlib
     scikit-learn
     xgboost
-    seaborn (for visualization, optional)
+    seaborn (for visualization)

-You can install the required libraries using:
+You can install the necessary libraries using pip:

 pip install pandas numpy matplotlib scikit-learn xgboost seaborn

 Usage

-    Place the training and test data CSV files (train.csv and test.csv) in the same directory as the script.
+    Place the training (train.csv) and test (test.csv) datasets in the same directory as this script.
-    Run the script to load the data, train the model, and visualize the results.

-Let me know if you need further modifications or clarifications!
+    Run the script, which will:
+        Load the data,
+        Train the model,
+        Evaluate its performance,
+        Display a histogram of predicted sale prices.